algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

-# Deque / Double Ended Queue
+# Double Ended Queue

-A deque, or double ended queue, is a linear data structure that generalizes a queue, and has properties similar to both a stack and a queue combined.
-It has operations `insertFront` which adds an element to the front of the deque (similar to `push` in a stack), `insertBack` which adds an element to the back of the deque (similar to `enqueue` in a queue), `removeFront` which removes an element at the front of the deque (similar to `pop` or `dequeue` in a stack), `removeBack` which removes an element at the back of the deque, `peekFront` which returns the front-most element's `item` without removing it from the deque and `peekBack` which returns the back-most element's `item` without removing it from the deque.
-Since it is similar to a combination of first-in-first-out (FIFO) and last-in-first-out (LIFO), if we were to insert 3 elements (A, B, C) into the deque in that order, we cannot get the second element B without either removing the first element A or the third element C.
+A double ended queue, also known as a deque, is a linear data structure that generalizes a queue, and has properties similar to both a stack and a queue combined.
+It has operations `insertFront` which adds an element to the front of the double ended queue (similar to `push` in a stack), `insertBack` which adds an element to the back of the double ended queue (similar to `enqueue` in a queue), `removeFront` which removes an element at the front of the double ended queue (similar to `pop` in a stack or `dequeue` in a queue), `removeBack` which removes an element at the back of the double ended queue, `peekFront` which returns the front-most element's `item` without removing it from the double ended queue and `peekBack` which returns the back-most element's `item` without removing it from the double ended queue.
+Since it is similar to a combination of first-in-first-out (FIFO) and last-in-first-out (LIFO), if we were to insert 3 elements (A, B, C) into the double ended queue in that order, we cannot get the second element B without either removing the first element A or the third element C.

 ### Visualization

-The following visualizes the state of the deque/double ended queue, starting from an empty deque/double ended deque:
+The following visualizes the state of the double ended queue, starting from an empty double ended queue:

 ```
-// Starting deque:
+// Starting double ended queue:
 []

 // insertFront(1):